Arrival (NASDAQ:ARVL) Trading Down 8.9%

-Separately, Barclays reduced their price target on Arrival from $20.00 to $6.00 and set an “overweight” rating on the stock in a research report on Thursday, March 10th.
+Separately, Barclays reduced their price objective on Arrival from $20.00 to $6.00 and set an “overweight” rating for the company in a research report on Thursday, March 10th.

 Arrival Company Profile (NASDAQ:ARVL)